christophebe/julius-gpt/readme.md

 Here is a simple example for the template file:

 ```
-{{0:Your are an prompt tester.
+{{s:Your are an prompt tester.
 You have to write your answers in a makrdown block code.}}
-{{1:your answer has to be "Content of prompt 1."}}
+{{c:your answer has to be "Content of prompt 1."}}

 # Heading 1
-{{2:your answer has to be "Content of prompt 2."}}
+{{c:your answer has to be "Content of prompt 2."}}
 ```

-Prompt 0 is the system prompt.
+Prompt "s" is the system prompt
-Prompt with number 1 and 2 will be replaced by the output provided by the AI.
+Prompt with "c" are content prompt. they will be replaced by the output provided by the AI.

 **Like in Langchain, you can provide some input variables in the template like this one :**

 ```
-{{0:Your are an prompt tester.
+{{s:Your are an prompt tester.
 You have to write your answers in a makrdown block code in language : {language}.}}
-{{1:Quelle est la capitale de la France ?"}}
+{{c:Quelle est la capitale de la France ?"}}

 # Heading 1
-{{2: Quelle est la capitale de la Belgique ? "}}
+{{c: Quelle est la capitale de la Belgique ? "}}
 ```

 Now, you can execute this template with the following command :